-Revising Atlantic king mackerel recreational ACTs as proposed in Alternatives 2 through 4 would not be expected to result in negative biological impacts to the stock since overall catch would be constrained to the recreational ACTs and sector ACLs, AMs would prevent the ACL and OFL from being exceeded, correct for overages if they occur (if the stock is in an overfished condition), and prevent overfishing.
-Specifying a buffer between the recreational ACTs and sector ACL, as proposed under Alternatives 2 through 4, would provide greater assurance that overfishing is prevented since ACTs could trigger AMs.
-Overall, the biological benefits to the stock would be expected to be greatest with Alternative 1 (No Action) since the ACL is the lowest, followed by Alternative 4, Alternative 2, and Alternative 3.
+Revising Atlantic king mackerel recreational ACTs as proposed in Preferred Alternative 2, Alternative 3 and Alternative 4 would not be expected to result in negative biological impacts to the stock since overall catch would be constrained to the sector ACL, and AMs would prevent the ACL and OFL from being exceeded, correct for overages if they occur (if the stock is in an overfished condition), and prevent overfishing.
+Specifying a buffer between the recreational ACTs and sector ACL, as proposed under Preferred Alternative 2, Alternative 3 and Alternative 4, would provide greater assurance that overfishing is prevented since ACTs are used to determine the bag limit reduction necessary in the following season.
+Overall, the biological benefits to the stock would be expected to be greatest with Alternative 4 since the ACL is the lowest, followed by Preferred Alternative 2, and Alternative 3.
+Since Alternative 1 (No Action) is not based on the recent update to the Atlantic king mackerel stock assessment (SEDAR 38 Update, 2020), it would no longer represent BSIA and, therefore, is not a viable alternative.

-In the case of Atlantic king mackerel, the recreational AM is tied to the ACT.
+In the case of Atlantic king mackerel, the ACT is part of the recreational post-season AM.
 If recreational landings exceed the ACL, and the sum of the commercial and recreational landings exceed the stock ACL, a reduced bag limit would be implemented the following year by the amount necessary to ensure the recreational landings may achieve the recreational ACT, but do not exceed the recreational ACL.
-As such, restricting harvest to the ACT may have indirect economic effects.
+However, harvest is not limited to the ACT, thus there are no direct economic effects but there may be indirect effects if a reduced bag limit that is geared towards achieving the ACT rather than the ACL results in additional decreased harvest of king mackerel.
 Alternative 1 (No Action) would have the greatest potential for short-term negative economic effects, however, it would not be based on the BSIA.
-This alternative would be followed by Alternative 4, Alternative 3, and Alternative 2.
+This alternative would be followed by Alternative 4, Preferred Alternative 2 and Alternative 3.

 Reductions in harvest thresholds may have potential negative social effects, which can range from changes in fishing behavior to other social disruptions that go beyond impacts to the fishery and may extend to the community or region.
 However, there would be long-term social benefits for fishermen, communities, and the public by preventing overfishing through an ACT for a stock that has potential to exceed the ACL.
 Those benefits would include more fishing opportunities and increased income, which should benefit the coastal economy and contribute to community resilience for those involved in these fisheries.
-Alternative 1 (No Action) would have the greatest potential for short-term negative social effects however, it would not be based on the BSIA, followed by Alternative 4, Alternative 2, and Alternative 3.
+Alternative 1 (No Action) would have the greatest potential for short-term negative social effects however, it would not be based on the BSIA, followed by Alternative 4, Preferred Alternative 2, and Alternative 3.